bcgov/SDPR_Case_Management_SuiteCRM/README.md

 ### Creating a debug pod

+Create a debug pod to access the files stored in the S3 bucket.
+First, you need to get the right pod, by running the following command:

 > [!NOTE]
 >
 > The backup pod name will follow this pattern `suitecrm-s3-file-backup-cron-job-<some random string>`